WebDevStudios/wp-search-with-algolia/README.txt

 * OpenSSL greater than 1.0.1
 * Some payment gateways require fsockopen support (for IPN access)

-Visit the [Search by Algolia server requirements documentation](https://github.com/WebDevStudios/wp-search-with-algolia/wiki/WP-Search-with-Algolia-plugin-Installation) for a detailed list of server requirements.
+Visit the [WP Search with Algolia server requirements documentation](https://github.com/WebDevStudios/wp-search-with-algolia/wiki/WP-Search-with-Algolia-plugin-Installation) for a detailed list of server requirements.

 = Where can I find WP Search with Algolia documentation and user guides? =